- John Appleby made bold predictions on HANA.

 The primary point of this article was for Appleby to distract the reader from the fact that the BW-EML benchmark has been rigged to make HANA look far more effective than it is.
 And Appleby entirely misleads his readers leaving out critical information so he can engineer his desired conclusion.
 Appleby fills the article with paragraphs that don’t have to do with the benchmark, and the overall article has the distinct feel of someone tapdancing around the real issue.

 This article receives an accuracy of 0 out of 10.
 It is intended to mislead readers as to a new rigged benchmark by SAP.

 Financial Bias Disclosure

-There is a great quote which our research supports on the usage of HANA below from this article.
+There is a great quote in which our research supports the usage of HANA below from this article.

 “Colgan agrees that many SAP customers have bought HANA, but she questions how many actually are using it, given the fact that SAP throws in HANA as part of deep-discount programs for its enterprise applications.
 Those discounts enticed customers to acquire HANA but “didn’t require them to implement it,” she says.”

 - Understand why you need to look at TCO and not just ROI when making your purchasing decision.

 - Discover how an application, which at first glance may seem inexpensive when compared to its competition, could end up being more costly in the long run.

 - Gain an in-depth understanding of the cost, categories to include in an accurate and complete TCO analysis.